Booklet : Choice of subjects for years 6 and 7 (2021-2023)

 Advanced Language 1 becomes obligatory in both the written and oral examinations of the Baccalaureate.
 Advanced Language 2 becomes obligatory in the written examinations of the Baccalaureate, see below.

-The Advanced Mathematics course can be taken only by those pupils who take the 5-period mathematics course.
-This subject cannot be taken as a written examination in the Baccalaureate, but must be taken as the third oral examination if taken.
+The Advanced Mathematics course can be taken only by those pupils who take the 5-period Mathematics course.
+Advanced Mathematics cannot be taken as a written examination in the Baccalaureate, but must be taken as the third oral examination if chosen.

 Introduction to Economics